 From time to time a second emergency specialist doctor may access your patient records for quality assurance purposes only.
 Please also see our Terms and Conditions.

-My Emergency Doctor is owned by Connected Medical Solutions (ConnectedMed) is an Australian business majority-owned and operated by Emergency Specialist Doctors.
+My Emergency Doctor is operated by Connected Medical Solutions (ConnectedMed) which is an Australian owned company.

 Our registered clients have 24 hour-a-day immediate phone and video access to a team of Emergency Specialists who can remotely assess, diagnose and arrange treatment.